About the Assessments

 Eligibility Requirements

-The CSA is an optional, computer-based, nonadaptive, summative, grade-level assessment for students in grades three through eight and high school who are seeking a measure that evaluates their Spanish reading/language arts—specifically, reading, writing, speaking, and listening skills.
+The CSA is an optional, computer-based, nonadaptive, summative, grade-level assessment for students in grades three through eight and high school who are seeking a measure that evaluates their Spanish reading/language arts—specifically, reading, writing, listening, and—for high school only—speaking skills.
 It includes CR items in the writing and speaking domains.

 Since the CSA is an optional assessment, students are not automatically registered to take the CSA.
 If an LEA wishes to have a student take the CSA, the LEA must register the student to test.